Zhang Gaoli: Guangdong

 In 1984, Zhang was named deputy party secretary of Maoming.
 This was Zhang's first foray into politics.
 A year later he was named chair of the Guangdong Economic Commission.
 By 1988, he became Vice Governor of Guangdong.
 In 1993, at age 47, he made it onto the provincial Party Standing Committee, becoming one of the top leaders of the province.
 He also served in roles such as the head of the coordination agency in charge of developing the Pearl River Delta and also the head of the provincial planning agency.

-In 1997, Zhang became party secretary of Shenzhen.
-By the fall of that year, he was named an alternate member to the 15th Central Committee of the Chinese Communist Party (CCP).
+In 1997, Zhang became Party Secretary of Shenzhen.
+During his time in Shenzhen, Zhang was a strong supporter of the development of Huawei.
+By the fall of that year, he was an alternate to the 15th Central Committee of the Chinese Communist Party (CCP).
 In 1998, he was made deputy provincial party secretary of Guangdong while holding onto his municipal leadership position in Shenzhen.
 He served under then-provincial party secretary Li Changchun and alongside executive vice governor Wang Qishan.
-During this time, it was said that he received praise from former President Jiang Zemin.
-He was also said to have frequently visited and tended to the needs of party veteran Xi Zhongxun, the father of Xi Jinping.
+During this time, it was said that he received praise from former General Secretary of the Chinese Communist Party Jiang Zemin.
+He was also said to have frequently visited and tended to the needs of party veteran Xi Zhongxun, the father of current CCP General Secretary Xi Jinping.